cube3power/atsd/rule-engine/functions.md

 * `S` - string
 * `[S]` - array of strings

-For example, `percentile(D)` function accepts one argument of the `double` type, such as `percentile(50.0)`.
+For example, the `percentile(D)` function accepts one argument of the `double` type, such as `percentile(50.0)`.

-String literal arguments `S` must be enclosed in single quotes, for instance `diff('1 minute')`.
+String literal arguments (`S`) must be enclosed in single quotes, for instance `diff('1 minute')`.

-Function names are **case-sensitive**.
+Function names are case-**sensitive**.

 ## Statistical Functions

-The statistical functions are applied to all samples present in the window.
+Univariate statistical functions listed below perform a calculation on the array of numeric values stored in the window.
 For example, the `avg()` function for a `5-minute` time-based window returns an average value for all samples received within this period of time.

 | **Name** | **Description** |
 | :--- | :--- |